-He’s become a key player for Brentford since joining on a free transfer in the summer of 2018 and recently signed a new deal to keep him at the club until 2024.
+He’s become a key player for Brentford since he joined them on a free transfer in the summer of 2018 and his contract now runs until 2024.

-Having joined Arsenal’s academy after being released by Chelsea, it all started for him back in September 2017 when he was handed his debut against BATE Borisov after impressing in pre-season.
+Having joined Arsenal’s academy after being released by Chelsea, he made his debut all the way back in September 2017 when he played against BATE Borisov after impressing in pre-season.

-Like several of his academy team-mates, Nelson got his first shot at Arsenal in September as Wenger looked to navigate a busy fixture list with League Cup and Europa League outings.
+Like several of his academy teammates, Nelson got his first shot at Arsenal in September 2017 as Wenger looked to navigate a busy fixture list with League Cup and Europa League outings.

 The older brother of Joe got his break a little earlier, making two brief League Cup substitute appearances in the Autumn of 2016.

-A move to Benfica following in the summer of 2017, but he only turned out for the Portuguese giants’ B team before returning to England for loans with West Brom and Huddersfield, impressing at the latter especially.
-He’s now back in London, having signed for QPR on a permanent basis for a £750,000 fee.
+A move to Benfica followed in the summer of 2017, but he only turned out for the Portuguese giants’ B team.

 Born in Lagos, raised in London, and with Arsenal since he was at primary school, there was early hope and promise that Iwobi could become Theo Walcott’s successor at the Emirates.